-Once you have selected the ideal shower enclosure from our range you need to consider how best to install it.
+Once you have selected the best shower enclosure from our range you need to consider how you will install it.
+Follow our handy guide on how to install a shower enclosure to make the process more straightforward.
 If you consider using a frameless glass enclosure this can reduce the amount of cleaning needed to be done and look cleaner for longer when cleaned.
 This is because the water and lime scale cannot build up in places which is difficult to clean.
 It would be advised that you consider using a professional to install the tray’s drainage system.

 When you are installing a shower enclosure it is import to remember that you cannot have plastered walls it has to be tiled only, this is because the water needs to run down into the tray.
 A good quality sealant will help to prevent leaks and damages to the floor and walls around the shower over the time the enclosure is in use.